APZH/tp/docs/UserGuide.md

 - **Step 6:** Congratulations, have successfully installed SchedUrMods!
 You may now enter commands into SchedUrMods.

-Please refer to the [features](#2-features) below for more details of the commands available.
+Please refer to the [Features](#2-features) section of the User Guide for more details of the commands available.

 <div style="page-break-after: always;"></div>

 # 2. Features
 This section teaches you all the commands you can use to manage your very own virtual task list in the SchedUrMods application.

 ## 2.1 Viewing help : `help`
 Displays all available commands for the SchedUrMods application.